dropseed/deps/docs/content/index.md

 ## 2. Automate in CI

-When you're ready to automate your dependency updates, you'll install `deps` to run in your CI provider.
+When you're ready to automate your dependency updates, install `deps` to run in your CI provider.
-Each CI system is different,
-but generally all you need to do is set some environment variables and add a scheduled job for dependency updates.

 <a href="ci" class="btn">Set it up in your CI →</a>